 - To avoid damage and or injury to personnel or property, before disconnecting hydraulic lines, be sure to lower the blade and relieve all hydraulic pressure. - Batteries contain sulfuric acid which can cause severe burns.
+Avoid contact with skin, eyes or clothing.

+turn the bat-

-Avoid contact with skin, eyes or clothing. - Batteries produce explosive gases.
-Keep sparks, flame and cigarettes away.
-Ventilate when charging or servicing in an enclosed space.
-Always shield your eyes when working near batteries.
-When removing battery cables, always turn the battery disconnect switch OFF first, then disconnect the negative (-) cable.
+- tery disconnect switch OFF first, then disconnect the negative (-) cable.
 When installing a battery, always connect the positive (+) cable first.
-This procedure will help to prevent a spark which could cause an explosion.

-Before making adjustments to the engine or chassis electrical system, disconnect the battery.
+This procedure will help to prevent a spark which could cause an explosion. - Before making adjustments to the engine or chassis electrical system, disconnect the battery.
 An electrical spark could cause a fire, explosion or severe burns.